Feds arrest former state police union leader and lobbyist

 Wednesday's arrests are the latest blemish for the troubled state police.

-Pullman had been a vocal defender of the dozens of current and former troopers charged in that an overtime scheme that's shaken the department in recent years.
+Pullman, as the union's leader, had been a vocal defender of the dozens of current and former troopers charged in an overtime scheme that's shaken the department in recent years.

 Troopers assigned largely to patrolling the Massachusetts Turnpike were found to have been falsifying time sheets and writing phony tickets to collect overtime pay.